olayinka02/prudens/frontend/statemanagement.md

 # State Management Documentation

-This document explains the state management architecture for the AnonSend application, which uses **Zustand** for UI state management and **TanStack Query (React Query)** for server data fetching and caching.
+This document explains the state management architecture for the Prudens application, which uses **Zustand** for UI state management and **TanStack Query (React Query)** for server data fetching and caching.

 ## Table of Contents